 Peggy Matteson, PhD, FCN Minister of Congregational Health recommends a few of her favorites:

 - Early or Late 11/09/2020

 - Who Runs the Church?
 10/30/2020

 - Q Source 10/12/2020

 - Sleepless Nights 9/29/2020

 - That Sinking Feeling 9/22/2020

-Rev. Dr. Jessica McArdle is a writer, researcher, and advocate for God's creation.
+Rev. Dr. Jessica McArdle is a member of the SNEUCC Environmental Ministry Team, and a writer, researcher, and advocate for God's creation.
 She posts at thespiritualactivist.blog

 Deborah is the Minister of Health and Wellness at the Southern New England Conference.